-The Part Time Transportation Coordinator oversees the entire tenant implemented Program and Service Measures.
-He or She will be responsible for disseminating information, overseeing promotional programs, and coordinating the annual reporting and monitoring for the City of Sunnyvale.
+The Part Time Transportation Coordinator oversees the entire tenant implemented Program and Service Measures as described in Table 3.
+He or she will be responsible for disseminating information, overseeing promotional programs, and conducting the annual reporting and monitoring for the City of Sunnyvale.
 The Transportation Coordinator will also provide information to employees, such as transit and bicycle facility maps, transit schedules, and overall TDM information that should be included in employee handbooks and made available to new employees.